Latitude-Financial/woocommerce-latitudepay-genoapay/readme.txt

 * Fixed shopping cart errors in some installations.
 * Changed min & max comparing methods.
 * Use get_data for all product types.
+* Add configurations to toggle payment snippets at product and cart pages
+* Fix style issue on Genoapay popup